zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 number: Bigint type.

 **Return value**:

-Returns the String type.
+String type.
 If the input is zero, then zero is returned; if the input is null, null is returned.

 **For example**: